gofore/angular-basic-training/angular2-advanced-topics/README.md

 **Pipe hands-on**
 ---
 # Forms
 ---
 # Dependency Injection
 - Dependency Injection (DI) is a common pattern in modern frameworks to provide component with its dependencies
 - Using DI the component can just rely on the dependencies to be provided for it
 - This leads to components to be easier to test, more solid and flexibility
 ---
-# Dependency injection in Angular 2
+# Dependency Injection in Angular 2
 - The root dependency injector is created for root component (`AppComponent` in this case) with `bootstrap` method

 ```TypeScript